New ‘Virtual Care Center’ Choreographs Post-Discharge Care

 As hospitals around the country work hard at winnowing down readmission rates, a new grant from the Greater Rochester Health Foundation (Health Foundation) will give URMC’s Strong Memorial Hospital the chance to try a fresh approach: A “virtual care center.”

-“By micromanaging this transition period for a set of patients, investigators hope to curb readmissions that squander community resources, threaten emergency room access, and drive up care costs,” said principal investigator Marc Berliant, M.D., chief of URMC’s General Medicine division.
+“By micromanaging this transition period for a set of patients, investigators hope to avert U-turn readmissions that squander community resources, threaten emergency room access, and drive up care costs,” said principal investigator Marc Berliant, M.D., chief of URMC’s General Medicine division.

-Avoidable readmissions are unnerving for patients; they’re also expensive for hospitals, robbing them of revenue, reputation and market share.
+Avoidable readmissions are also expensive for hospitals, robbing them of revenue, reputation, and market share.
 By Oct.
-2014, the Centers for Medicaid & Medicare Services (CMS) will be withholding up to 3 percent of URMC’s total overall reimbursement payments, and only dispersing the money back if readmission rates remain low.
+2014, the Centers for Medicaid & Medicare Services (CMS) will be withholding up to 3 percent of URMC’s total overall reimbursement payments, and only dispersing the money back to us if we keep readmission rates low.

-The Health foundation grant allows Strong to take a hard, close look at the first month-long window after a patient is discharged.
+The Health Foundation grant lets Strong take a hard, close look at the first month-long window after a patient is discharged.
 Berliant says this 30-day period is fraught with so many challenges, some physicians argue it qualifies as a distinct disease state all on its own.

 “Numerous medications, slow-moving recuperation, and the sheer anxiety on suddenly managing care on their own can make patients susceptible to relapses that land them back in the hospital,” Berliant said.